-Vice President and National Legislative Representative John Tolman was elected at the first Quadrennial Convention of the Brotherhood of Locomotive Engineers and Trainmen in June 2006, and was re-elected at the second Quadrennial Convention in 2010.
+Vice President and National Legislative Representative John Tolman was elected at the first Quadrennial Convention of the Brotherhood of Locomotive Engineers and Trainmen in June 2006, and was subsequently re-elected in 2010 and 2014.

 Since his election to the position of Vice President & National Legislative Representative, Vice President Tolman has accomplished much through more than a thousand visits to Congressional offices along with National Presidents, Vice Presidents, General Chairmen, State Legislative Board Chairmen and members.
 During his time in office, Vice President Tolman has played an integral part in the passage of the Rail Safety Improvement Act of 2008, the Passenger Rail Investment & Improvement Act of 2008, Amtrak funding, critical rail security provisions and other quality of life provisions in various pieces of legislation for our members.